turingschool/mod-0-curriculum/session3/index.md

 - In the chat, post a keyboard shortcut that you practiced and now feel comfortable using.
 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.
 - Questions during the session?
 Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.
-- Rachel will stay on the call for 15 min at the end of today's session for any Qs that are not addressed during the lesson
+- We'll stay on the call for 15 min at the end of today's session for any Qs that are not addressed during the lesson
-- 1903: Continue working on Mod 0 Capstone

 ### Wins